who-biz/ledger-live/README.md

 ./apps/ledger-live-desktop/dist/ledger-live-desktop-2.52.0-linux-x86_64.AppImage
 ```

-Or, for greater logging to stdout:
+Or, for greater logging to stdout: **THIS DOES NOT WORK** - see https://github.com/who-biz/ledger-live/issues/1

 ```
 pnpm desktop start